Piccadilly Cinema: Location and ownership

 The company that owns it is registered as Piccadilly Cinemas, and its trading name is Piccadilly Cinema.
 It is part of the Wallis Cinemas family-owned chain.

 Recognition

 In 2021, the online platform Flicks included the Piccadilly in its list of "The 25 most beautiful cinemas in Australia".

+The cinema was featured in a photographic exhibition called Now Showing...
+Cinema Architecture in South Australia, held at the Hawke Centre's Kerry Packer Civic Gallery in April/May 2024.